-As of March 31, 2022, we had \$371 million of available liquidity under the Avista Corp. committed line of credit that expires in June 2026.
+As of June 30, 2022, we had \$199 million of available liquidity under the Avista Corp. committed line of credit that expires in June 2026.
 AEL&P also had \$25 million of available liquidity under its committed line of credit that expires in November 2024.

-In the first quarter 2022, we issued long term debt of \$400 million and used the net proceeds from the sale to repay the borrowings outstanding under our committed line of credit in March 2022.
+In the first quarter 2022, we issued long term debt of \$400 million and used the net proceeds to repay the borrowings outstanding under our committed line of credit in March 2022.
 In April 2022, we used the remainder of the net proceeds, as well as borrowings on our committed line of credit to repay \$250 million of maturing debt.